thex3family/thex3family-website/public/content/unlock-your-potential/principles/discipline-comes-from-within/index.md

 ---
 title: Discipline Comes From Within
-description: Discover how true discipline comes from taking ownership of our choices and actions, helping us build internal boundaries for long-term success.
+description: True discipline comes from taking ownership of our choices and actions, helping us build internal boundaries for long-term success.
 lang: en
 ---